 After we reluctantly left the tasting room, we searched for our favorite chocolate pieces in the store.
 We walked away with four bars.
 Nommy.
 Less then a week later and we only had about 2 bars left… Oops!

 We took the small train back to Bulle and then took an equally tiny train to Gruyere.
 This city is well known for it’s castle and cheese factory.
-While we did not tour the factory (Matt did last time he visited) we did walk in.
+While we did not tour the factory, we did walk in.
 So cheesy! hehe.
 The factory smelled really good.

 Before approaching the Chateau de Gruyeres we saw a few things… Cows!!
 Of course Switzerland has tons of grazing land.
 But we had the opportunity to see the cows up close and personal.
 Several of the cows had bells on their neck and wreaths on their their head.